 French press or Drip coffee maker?
 These are among the common coffee machines in the market.
-Of course, there are other coffee makers such as AeroPress used by millions of people across the globe to prepare delicious cups of coffee every day.
+But, of course, there are other coffee makers, such as AeroPress, used by millions of people across the globe to prepare delicious cups of coffee daily.

-Now, the question of whether to use a French press or a drip coffee machine is largely determined by the person using the device.
-Some will tell you the French Press is king and others will praise drip coffee maker.
 Paying attention to everything you hear can be confusing.
-You may even find yourself unable to make a sound decision after paying keen attention to the various debate about best coffee makers.
+You may even find yourself unable to make a sound decision after paying keen attention to the various debate about the best coffee makers.